|Nutritional Guidelines (per serving)|

 Hard candy lasts a long time and is great at room temperature, so it makes a wonderful gift, party treat, and favor.

-- 1/2 cup/4 fl oz water
+- 1/2 cup (4 ounces) water

-- 3/4 cup/8 1/4 oz light corn syrup
+- 3/4 cup (8 1/4 ounces) light corn syrup

-- 2 cups/14 oz sugar
+- 2 cups (14 ounces) sugar

-- 2 to 4 teaspoons flavoring extract (see Note below)
+- 2 to 4 teaspoons flavoring extract (see note below)

 - 1/2 teaspoon gel food coloring

-- 1/2 cup/2 oz powdered sugar
+- 1/2 cup (2 ounces) powdered sugar

-- Line a baking sheet with a nonstick silicone mat or a layer of aluminum foil sprayed with nonstick cooking spray.
+Line a baking sheet with a nonstick silicone mat or a layer of aluminum foil sprayed with nonstick cooking spray.

-- In a medium saucepan, combine the water, corn syrup, and granulated sugar.
+In a medium saucepan, combine the water, corn syrup, and granulated sugar.
 Stir until the sugar dissolves, then wash down the sides of the pan with a wet pastry brush to prevent sugar crystals from forming.
 When the sugar syrup comes to a boil, insert a candy thermometer.

-- Pour the candy out onto the prepared baking sheet and let it spread into a thin layer.
+Pour the candy out onto the prepared baking sheet and let it spread into a thin layer.
 Cool the candy completely at room temperature.
 Once it is set, pull it up from the sheet and crack it into small pieces by banging it against a cutting board or shattering it with a knife handle.

-- Place the powdered sugar in a zip-top plastic bag and add the shards of candy.
+Place the powdered sugar in a zip-top plastic bag and add the shards of candy.
 Shake the bag until the candy is coated with the powdered sugar.